CM4all/passage/doc/index.rst

   \0BINARY

 A packet consists of at least one command (request) or status (response).
+The command is an unquoted string consisting of ASCII letters, digits or underscore.

 There may be positional string parameters, and named headers.
 The last newline character may be omitted.
 Finally, binary data may be appended, separated from the rest with a null byte.
 Ancillary data may contain file descriptors.

 The meaning of commands, parameters, headers, binary data and the file descriptors is defined by the Lua configuration script.